Opening and closing sequences of The Prisoner: Variations

 This is not invariable across the run.
 Sometimes Number Two's side of the conversation is provided by Robert Rietti instead of the actual actor; only Leo McKern, Mary Morris, Colin Gordon and Peter Wyngarde provided dialogue for the conversation.
 For the remaining episodes (where the dialogue was used) Rietti's voiceover was heard, although a shot of the actor playing Number Two would still be inserted following the line "By hook or by crook, we will."
-(The exceptions are "Many Happy Returns" and "The Girl Who Was Death", where an extra shot of Rover was inserted instead, because revealing Number Two's identity at that stage would have ruined the plot.)
+(The exceptions are "Many Happy Returns" and "The Girl Who Was Death", where an extra shot of Rover was inserted instead, because revealing Number Two's identity at that stage would have spoiled the plot.)
 In the cases of "Many Happy Returns" and "Free for All", Rietti's voiceover is used despite one of the characters ultimately revealed as Number Two in those episodes being female.

 In "Arrival", the first episode of the series, the opening sequence is slightly longer and contains additional footage.
-When the hero pulls into the underground car park, he is seen to take a ticket from an automatic machine and then to park next to a kerb.
+When the hero pulls into the underground car park, he takes a ticket from an automatic machine and then parks next to a kerb.
 He gets out of the car and pushes through a set of double doors, which bear the words "Way" and "Out".
-As he leaves, what appears to be the hearse can be seen waiting for the Prisoner to pull out onto the street; shortly after this, the Lotus is seen passing it.
-None of this is seen in any other episode.
+As he leaves, what appears to be the hearse is waiting for the Prisoner to pull out onto the street; shortly after this, the Lotus passes it.
+None of this is shown in any other episode.
 The dialogue sequence does not follow the awakening here, because it is essentially a compressed presentation of the Prisoner's learning about his new surroundings as depicted in detail over the course of this episode.
 In the original broadcast order of the series (which did not reflect production order), the dialogue between Number Six and Number Two is first heard in "The Chimes of Big Ben".